sprintingkiwi/PYGB/README.md

-# PYGB
+# Pygame-Buddy
-## Repository for the "Pygame-Buddy" gaming console!

-The Pygame-Buddy aims at being an educational gaming console.
-Based on python and pygame, it allows the player (or coder) to enjoy the games created by others, modify them or program brand new games!
+The Pygame-Buddy interface aims to turn a Raspberry-Pi into an educational gaming console.
+Based on Python and Pygame, it allows the player (or coder) to enjoy the games created by others, modify them or program new games!

 - Flash it on your Raspberry-Pi